mattermost/docs/source/playbooks/work-with-playbooks.rst

 To access this setting, open the playbooks tab.
 Select the playbook you want to edit, then select the **Outline** tab.
 Select **Actions** in the left-hand menu and make your selection under the **When a run starts** heading.

-Broadcast channels
+Status updates
 ------------------

 There may be multiple active runs on any given day.

-Setting up a dedicated broadcast channel is an easy way to centralize status updates, decrease noise, and remember where everything is.
-Configure a broadcast channel to which status updates will be copied.
-If you're not a member of the configured broadcast channel, **Unknown Channel** is displayed instead of the channel name.
+Configuring an update cadence is an easy way to centralize status updates, decrease noise, and remember where everything is.
+You can do this when you're setting up your playbook.
+Navigate to the **Usage** section and set the parameters based on expected update cycles and where the updates should be published.

 Keywords
 --------